madhavms/micromesh/README.md

 This is a monorepo repository managed using lerna and yarn workspaces.

 - `hostApp` is the host application.
-- `finWidget` standalone application which exposes `StockWidget` component.
+- `finWidget` is a standalone application which exposes `StockWidget` component.

 ## Starting the App